 9. Crocus

-Their strong perfumes and the varied, beautiful colors (including red, orange, yellow, pink, and many others) quickly erase the dull look that winter leaves on your landscape while also attracting bees for enhanced pollination.
+Their strong perfumes and the varied, beautiful colors (including red, orange, yellow, pink, and many others) quickly erase the dull look that winter leaves on your landscape while attracting bees for enhanced pollination.

 Maybe the biggest challenge you’ll experience with these flowers is chasing off the predators.
-Rabbits, deer, and the squirrels enjoy the corms and flowers of these plants.
+Rabbits, deer, and squirrels enjoy the corms and flowers of these plants.
 However, interplanting them with daffodils dramatically helps to keep the animals away, as they dislike the plant.

 Care Tip: